We build frequency conversion products for the most challenging SATCOM conditions on the planet – sandstorms, snowstorms and everything in between.

 Block downconverters (BDCs) are used when you want to cover an entire satellite band with a single antenna.
 You could potentially do this with multiple low noise block downconverters (LNBs), but you would need to use a waveguide splitter or switch – which would add to your noise figure and costs, and decrease your local oscillator (LO) stability.

-First, a high quality wideband LNA amplifies your satellite signal to a point where it can be split with minimal noise figure impact.
+First, a high-quality LNA amplifies your satellite signal to a point where it can be split with minimal noise figure impact.
 Second, your split signal is fed into your BDCs, and then into your receivers.
 How many BDCs do you need?
 It depends on your bandwidth requirements.
 A pair of BDCs, for example, can cover 10.7 GHz to 12.75 GHz.

 There are two main types of BDCs: phase-lock loop (PLL) and external reference.
 The kind you need depends on your phase noise requirements – but generally, PLL is used for receiving only and external reference is used for 2-way satellite communication.
 If you need maximum data throughput or a low bit error rate (BER) – you need an external reference BDC.